Couples Therapy for california residents

 What to Expect

-Couples Therapy - 45 minute sessions
+couples therapy - 45 minute sessions

-Best for couples who want consistent momentum and ongoing support.
+• Weekly- Best for couples who want consistent momentum and ongoing support.

-Some couples prefer a bi-weekly rhythm that allows time for integration while making therapy more financially manageable.
+• Every Other Week- Some couples prefer a bi-weekly rhythm that allows time for integration while making therapy more financially manageable.

-Couples may also schedule sessions only when support is needed, typically ranging from 0–3 sessions per month.
+• As Needed- Couples may also schedule sessions only when support is needed, typically ranging from 0–3 sessions per month.
 This option works well for couples who want professional support available without committing to a weekly schedule.

 insurance